asciikatze/asciikatze.github.io/README.txt

 katze.js  animation of ascii cat.

 comments:
-think about how people with disabilities interact with the site. test the asciiart on different devices becouse the character font can be different.
+test the asciiart on different devices because the character font can be different.

 license:
 idk... all rights reserved where applicable